isacgzz13/git_training/README.md

 # git_training
-This is my first repository.
+This is my first repository - i am not happy :(
 I am looking forward to learn more.